CMS-Enterprise/easi-app/docs/k8s_dev_script_usage.md

 #### Kustomize

-`kustomize` is a Kubernetes configuration transformation tool that enables you to customize untemplated YAML files, leaving the original files untouched.
+`kustomize` is a Kubernetes configuration transformation tool that enables you to customize base YAML manifests, leaving the original files untouched.
 `kustomize` will need to be installed somewhere in your PATH directories.
 See https://kubectl.docs.kubernetes.io/installation/kustomize/ for installation instructions.

 ## What does it do?

-1. Pre-Req check: looking for `kubectl` and `kustomize`
+1. Prerequisite check: looking for `kubectl` and `kustomize`
 1. Clears given branch namespace to remove any previous deployment
 1. Builds `easi-client`, `easi-backend`, and `db-migrate` images and tags with branch/namespace name
 1. Using `kustomize`, deploys EASi into given branch namespace
-1. Prints output for EASi and Mailcatcher URLs for easy (😉) access
+1. Prints output for EASi and MailCatcher URLs for easy (😉) access

 ## Usage

 `./k8s_dev.sh [OPTIONS]`

 By default, this script will create a new namespace with the branch name.
 For example: I have checked out a git branch named `EASI-3486/create-local-development-k8s-manifests`.
-The script will strip the relevant `easi-3486` and use this as the namespace throughtout runtime.
+The script will strip the relevant `easi-3486` and use this as the namespace throughout runtime.

 #### Options